Fill in a keyword below to quickly find the answer to your question about the visa India

 - • Will the coronavirus (Covid-19) impact my travel plans?

 India also has cases of coronavirus infection.
 The Indian government has implemented far-reaching measures to curb the spread of the virus .
 These measures also impact travellers that already possess a visa.
-Read more about this on the information page about corona in India.
+Read more about this on the information page about the coronavirus in India.

 - • What kind of Indian visa do I need to apply for?